 Here are just a few examples of the effects on children of having (or not having) an involved father.

-• For six-month old babies, the more actively involved the father is, the higher the babies’ score on mental and motor development tests.
+- For 6-month old babies, the more actively involved the father is, the higher the babies’ score on mental and motor development tests.